OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Detection Methods

+Popular tools, if installed in their original form, can be detected by looking for associated application packages, files, processes, or other tool-specific modifications and artefacts.

--- TODO [Add list of tools and associated files, processes, libs, etc. etc. Cover the most important tools..."] --
+-- TODO [Add list of tools and associated files, processes, libs, etc. etc. Cover the tools below] --

 - Substrate for Android
 - Xposed
 - Frida
+- Radare2
 - Introspy-Android
 - Drozer
 - RootCloak